jmussman/lambdaone-aws-python/README.md

 connecting to and deploying the Docker project to AWS.

 ### Building a zip file deployment

+A zip file is the simplest form of deploying a lambda function to AWS.

 The base image is irrelevant if a zip file will be used for deployment; only the code is necessary.
 [Working with .zip file archives for Python Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html) provides